Wendicka/Wendicka__TakeONE/doc/Command_reference.md

 - DEC $var,value
   - Decreases $var by value
   - Only works on nummeric variables and values
+- EXIT
+  - Quits the current chunk call and goes back to the parent chunk call
+  - Can alternatively be replaced by its alias END
+  - Whenever a new Chunk is created with the CHUNK command, this command is added to the previous chunk automatically
 - INC $var,value
   - Increases $var by value
   - Only works on nummeric variables and values